 - Identify what you need and begin to ask for it.

 - Being assertive is not selfish.

 - Set boundaries so that others don’t take advantage of your kindness or inability to say “no.”

 - It is OK to have conflicts with others.
 Appropriately expressing your displeasure or disagreement is a sign of a healthy relationship and healthy self-esteem.

 - Practice doing things you enjoy – pursue a hobby or interest, catch up with friends.

-- Spend time by yourself.
+- Spend time alone.
 Once you are more independent and realize you’re OK by yourself, you will be less afraid of rejection and abandonment.